 - Fresh, strawberry flavor.
-Freeze dried strawberries give a fresh flavor to these cookies (no artificial ingredients necessary!) and a lovely pink hue.
+Freeze dried strawberries give a fresh flavor to these cookies (just like in my strawberry crunch cupcakes) and a lovely pink hue.
+No artificial ingredients necessary!

 - Short chilling time.
 No need to chill for more than 30 minutes.
 Often, shortbread recipes call for at least 1-2 hours of chilling, but this recipe has just the right amount of flour to prevent spreading.